A Reality Check on SBOM-based Vulnerability Management: An Empirical Study and A Path Forward: Introduction

 We conduct a large-scale experiment on 2,414 open-source repositories across four programming languages to address these challenges systematically.
 First, we establish that using lock files as input enables SBOM generators to produce consistent and accurate results, creating a high-fidelity foundation for analysis.
-Second, using this foundation, we quantify the end-to-end performance of the SBOM-based vulnerability management pipeline, revealing a staggering false positive rate of 97.5\% and pinpointing unreachable code as the primary cause.
-Finally, we validate that function call analysis can effectively prune a significant number of these false positives by 63.3\%, paving the way for a more practical vulnerability management strategy that significantly reduces false positives and alleviates developer's alerts fatigue.
+Second, using this foundation, we quantify the end-to-end performance of the SBOM-based vulnerability management pipeline, revealing a staggering false positive rate of 92.0\% in the manually validated dataset and pinpointing unreachable code as the primary cause.
+Finally, we validate that function call analysis can effectively prune a significant number of these false positives by 61.9\%, paving the way for a more practical vulnerability management strategy that significantly reduces false positives and alleviates developers' alert fatigue.

-Our contributions are summarized as follows: \begin{itemize} \item We propose to use lock file instead of the previously used project file as input to SBOM generators, and establish the importance of doing so in order to produce accurate and complete SBOMs.
+Our contributions are summarized as follows: \begin{itemize} \item We propose to use the lock file instead of the previously used project file as input to SBOM generators, and establish the importance of doing so in order to produce accurate and complete SBOMs.
 Our large-scale experiments demonstrate that SBOM generators can generate accurate and consistent SBOMs with lock files. \item Using these accurate SBOMs, we conduct a large-scale analysis of downstream vulnerability reports.
 We quantify the significant false positive rates of existing scanners and pinpoint unreachable code as a primary cause of these false alarms. \item We propose a best-practice pipeline for generating more reliable vulnerability reports.
 We validate this approach through function call analysis, demonstrating its effectiveness in significantly reducing false positives and guiding developers toward more effective security practices.
-We open-source our code on GitHub\footnote{ https://github.com/damaoooo/validation} with the corresponding SBOM and vulnerablity report. \end{itemize}
+We open-source our code on GitHub\footnote{ https://github.com/damaoooo/validation}\footnote{ https://github.com/damaoooo/SBOMVerifierGoPoC} with the corresponding SBOM and vulnerability verification artifacts. \end{itemize}

 The remainder of this paper is organized as follows: Section~\ref{sec:background} provides background for this study.
 We detail our motivation for this research in Section~\ref{sec:motivation}.
 Section~\ref{sec:methodology} details our methodology and evaluation setup.
 Our experimental results are demonstrated in Section~\ref{sec:evaluation}.
 In Section~\ref{sec:discussion}, we examine the reasons behind the inconsistencies in SBOM generator outputs and propose best practices for enhancing SSC security.
 We conclude our paper and explore future directions in Section~\ref{sec:conclusion}.